Singing lessons near me in Ontario, CA

 Breath Support and Diaphragmatic Engagement

-Thom taught 21 days ago
+Thom taught about 2 months ago

 The Tutor and Student focused on advanced vocal techniques, analyzing a Eurovision entry ('Crossroads') to practice the 'howl' vocalization and improve timing through beat and bar counting.
 They also worked on vocal stamina and control around the vocal break, with plans to continue practicing these exercises.